icecube/FIRESONG/README.md

 python -m unittest discover tests/
 ```

-If you want to run a test for a certain file seperatly user either
+If you would like to suppress the printed output, you may add a `-b` flag to this command.
+If you want to run a test for a certain file seperatly use either

 ```
 python -m unittest tests/test_<...>